 You can only message people who are following you.
 If you’d like to message this person, simply join our Recruiter Pro Plan.

-Do you really want to delete project Review of Nowhere Island?
+Do you really want to delete project Optics of Writing: Out of sight?

-Do you really want to hide project Review of Nowhere Island?
+Do you really want to hide project Optics of Writing: Out of sight?

-Do you really want to unhide project Review of Nowhere Island?
+Do you really want to unhide project Optics of Writing: Out of sight?

 Do you really want to delete project Interview with Julian Charrière?